cds-snc/notification-api/README.md

 ---

+For the VA Profile communication item endpoint, you will need to remove the port (`:443`) from the URL before you make the request while running locally.

 ## Adding Environment Variables to Task Definition files
 When adding environment variables to any `<filename>-task-definition.json` file, make sure you add them to the corresponding `celery`and `celery-beat` files as well.
 We want to try and keep these consistent with each other.